EWTN: World Youth Day (1993)

-Apostolic visitation
+Apostolic Visitation (2000)

 In 2000, Archbishop Roberto González Nieves of San Juan, Puerto Rico, performed an apostolic visitation of EWTN.
-Nieves focused on three issues — the actual ownership of the network; the associated monastery's right to donate property to EWTN; and, since she had never been elected, the authority of Mother Angelica.
+Nieves focused on three issues – the actual ownership of the network; the associated monastery's right to donate property to EWTN; and, since she had never been elected, the authority of Mother Angelica.
 However, before Nieves could write his final report, Mother Angelica resigned from her positions as EWTN CEO and board chair.
-According to Global Sister Report, a final report by Nieves was never issued, and "even today, outsiders know little about what occurred".
-When asked about the visitation by Global Sister, "EWTN did not respond".
+According to Global Sisters Report, a final report by Nieves was never issued, and "even today, outsiders know little about what occurred".
+When asked about the visitation by Global Sisters Report, "EWTN did not respond".